itsays-zqc/my-website/docs/examples/PIC/MMI/MMI.md

 We can import the MMI layout from the GDS file.<br/>The `name` parameter defines the structure name.<br/>The `type` parameter specifies the structure type.<br/>The `path`, `cell_name`, and `layer_name` parameters point to the GDS file and specify the relevant layers and cell names used in the layout.<br/>The `geometry` parameter sets the structure's coordinates. <br/>The `material` parameter specifies the material properties <br/>The `mesh_order` parameter sets the mesh order for the simulation.

-Detailed explaination about structure : https://itsays-zqc.github.io/my-website/docs/test/v2_core/2Structure
+Detailed explaination about structure : <a href='https://itsays-zqc.github.io/my-website/docs/test/v2_core/2Structure'>Structure</a>

 </div>